Impact of FuelEU Maritime on solar PV for bulk carrier

 A 100 kWp solar PV system can save a handymax bulk carrier ~ $250,000 in 10 years of which $90,000 in FuelEU

 FuelEU Maritime introduces rising compliance costs and operational complexity.
 Onboard solar PV offers a simple, zero-emission solution to reduce both emissions and regulatory exposure.
 This blog evaluates the impact of installing a 100 kWp fixed-mounted, glass-type solar PV system on the cargo hatch covers of a handymax bulk carrier.
-It is assumed that all solar energy generated is used to reduce engine load during idle or hoteling periods, resulting in measurable fuel savings based on yearly energy output and the engine’s specific fuel consumption (SFC) in grams per kWh.
+It is assumed that all solar energy generated is used to reduce engine load during idle or hoteling periods, resulting in measurable fuel savings based on yearly energy output and the auxiliary engine’s constant specific fuel consumption (SFC) of 222 grams per kWh.

 From 2025 until 2035, a grand total of ~$350k can be saved in fuel costs, EU ETS and FuelEU.
 With a CAPEX of $100k, payback time is roughly three years.
 Over 60% of all savings are directly linked to avoided fuel consumption, with the remainder attributed to reduced EU ETS and FuelEU compliance costs.
 The business case is most sensitive to the ship’s specific fuel consumption (SFC) and fuel price.
 CAPEX is moderately impactful, EU ETS price and time spent in EU have little impact, assuming the total amount of time spent in EU is still significant (60%+).
 IMO-related emissions pricing (i.e. Net-Zero Framework or Carbon Intensity Indicator) is not included in this case study but would positively impact the business case.